 MWC (formerly the Mobile World Congress) is an annual event that brings together the biggest names in the mobile industry.
 It’s often used as a platform for announcing new technologies and devices.
-While announcements for mobile phones often steal the show (at this year’s edition in Barcelona, there was a frenzy over foldable phones), MWC also plays host to a range of other launches, like Google announcing the second stable version of Flutter, their mobile application development SDK.
+While announcements for mobile phones often steal the show MWC also plays host to a range of other launches, like Google announcing the second stable version of Flutter, their mobile application development SDK.

 As we love mobile apps here at Mooncascade, Flutter was definitely something to get excited about.
 But that wasn’t the only reason software development vendors were attending the event.
-MWC also provides big opportunities: with so many tech giants making announcements at once, and an attendance of 2,400+ exhibitors and over 100,000 guests, it’s a great environment for connecting with businesses who might be interested in outsourcing software development and building exciting partnerships across the world.
+MWC also provides big opportunities: with so many tech giants making announcements, and an attendance of over 100,000 exhibitors and guests, it’s a great environment for connecting with businesses who might be interested in outsourcing software development and building exciting partnerships worldwide.

 Outsourcing software development to Estonia: why do it?

 At MWC 2019, Mooncascade was part of the Enterprise Estonia pavilion.
 Estonians like to think our e-government and IT sector are world famous.
 But the truth is that a telecom operator from Togo who visited our booth knew nothing about our country’s impressive record in innovation, although they were considering outsourcing software development to Eastern Europe.
 As you may know, Estonia’s prices are on the high end for the region, with Ukraine and Belarus offering hourly wages almost twice as low as ours.
 So the question was: why Estonia?